 How to Roast Squash in a Crockpot

 Serve your roasted squash with a bit of butter and cinnamon for a delicious side dish, or if you plan to use your squash for puree, allow it cool slightly.
-Then, scoop out all the flesh, and run it through the blender.
+Then, scoop out all the flesh, and run it through a food processor or blender.

-Note: Squash puree can be frozen for later use, but should not be canned.
+Note: While squash puree can be frozen for later use, it’s not safe to can at home.